InternetFreedomFoundation/archive/content/post/aarogya-setu-victory.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["aarogyasetu"]
+categories = ['aarogyasetu']
 date = 2020-05-18T06:08:27Z
-description = ""
+description = ''
 draft = false
-slug = "aarogya-setu-victory"
+slug = 'aarogya-setu-victory'
-summary = "As lockdown 4.0 was extended, we recorded a small but significant win as the installation of Aarogya Setu has now been changed to a best effort basis.
-On May 2 we had sent a letter to the Ministry of Home Affairs calling the Ministry to roll back an order requiring the mandatory use of Aarogya Setu." tags = ["aarogyasetu"] title = "Statement: Victory!
-Aarogya Setu changes from mandatory to, “best efforts”."
+summary = 'As lockdown 4.0 was extended, we recorded a small but significant win as the installation of Aarogya Setu has now been changed to a best effort basis.
+On May 2 we had sent a letter to the Ministry of Home Affairs calling the Ministry to roll back an order requiring the mandatory use of Aarogya Setu.' tags = ['aarogyasetu'] title = 'Statement: Victory!
+Aarogya Setu changes from mandatory to, “best efforts”.'

 +++